jasonaaronwilson/omni-archive/README.md

 TODO(jawilson): file ACLs and other file metadata?
 Data from MacOS or Windows?

-When a data-compression-algorithm is used, data-size: gives us the uncompressed length and data-size: must only be set when
-data-compression-algorithm: is also set.

-The data-hash: should always be computed before compression (that way we can tell if the data compression algorithm actually preserved the underlying data or not).

 Keys that begin with "x-" are meant to be used for header inlined non-standard metadata that are specific to certain applications.
 Tools